nbrandaleone-blog/myblog/_posts/2019-04-29-Goodbye-Joe.md

 This code uses `pmap` to parallelizes the same request over all regions.
 The request is to ask for all instances in the region.
 The rest of the function relies upon the [ExAws](https://github.com/ex-aws/ex_aws) library to generate the appropriately signed HTTPS REST-ful call into the AWS platform.
 I then parse out the data I am most interested in.
 When the data is all collected, I flatten out the result into a list that I then pretty-print out to the screen.

-If you are not familiar with the pipe operator (|>), you do not know whare you are missing.
+If you are not familiar with the pipe operator, you do not know whare you are missing.
 In case you are curious, `pmap` is a user-defined function, building upon Elixir primitives that create async processes, and then waits for all processes to be completed.

 Doing the same thing in _Go_ takes up many more LOC using `wg.Add(1)/wg.Wait()` and go routines, although logically identical.